RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     sudo mount -t cifs -o sec=ntlmv2,username=something,password=something,rw,file_mode=0777,dir_mode=0777 //REMOTEHOST/path/to/roms /home/pi/RetroPie/roms

-This will give your write access and should solve your problem.
+This will give you write access and should solve your problem.

 > **Good to know**: Most problems with samba shares running on Windows are due to the fact that Windows 10 now no longer supports SMB1 by default.
 Ensure that you have a user setup on windows with the credentials given and that you have granted user access by right-clicking the shared folder and selecting the user from the 'Give Access To...' selection menu.